Confidence intervals for the random forest generalization error: Introduction

 A general description of random forests and the definitions of the predictive metrics necessary for our arguments are given in Section \ref{rf}.
 Section \ref{boot} discusses the bootstrapping of the augmented training sample and the derived confidence intervals for the generalization error.
 Use of simulated datasets in Section \ref{sim} allows us to investigate the effective coverage of the proposed confidence intervals for different nominal levels and training sample sizes.
-Real datasets of house prices and consumer churn information are analysed in Section \ref{real}.
-Our finishing thoughts are presented in Section \ref{conclusion}.
+Two classic machine learning datasets and two more recent datasets of house prices and consumer churn information are analysed in Section \ref{real}.
+Section \ref{library} gives pointers to the open source library \texttt{rangerror} \cite{github} written in R \cite{R} which implements the procedures described in the paper.